Discover Fields for a Load File

 Requires Project -Export Fields - View, Add/Edit Permissions

-the Settings panel is displayed, (see below).
+4. With the Load File selected, the Settings panel displays, specifying the encoding of the load file and delimiters used in it (see below).
 The Preview panel displays the fields discovered in the Load File using the current settings.
-Under Columns, the fields are listed in the order in which they appear in the Load File; under Value is the first row value (if any) for that field.
+Under Columns, the fields are listed in the order in which they appear in the Load File; Value shows the first row value (if any) for each field.
 At any time, you can change the encoding and/or delimiters in the Settings panel and click Update Preview to update the Preview display.

 Select the appropriate encoding type based on the encoding used to produce the Load File: